JRS296/JRS296/README.md

 ## I'm a Student at VIT Vellore, and am curently pursuing my bachelor's in Computer Science Engineering (2024)

-- 🌱 Currently working on [Dijkstra](https://github.com/Dijkstra-Edu), learning DevOps and experimenting with Flutter & Rust.
+- 🌱 Currently working on [Dijkstra](https://github.com/Dijkstra-Edu), learning DevOps and experimenting with Golang, Flutter & Rust.
 - 👯 Looking for fun Open Source Projects to Contribute to
 - ⚡ Fun fact: I Play the Piano, Guitar and the Violin!